Fast Ewald Summation using Prolate Spheroidal Wave Functions

 \subsection{Legendre expansion and eigenproblem}

 The function $\psi_0^c$ is represented as

 where only even Legendre polynomials appear due to symmetry.
 Here $P_k$ denotes the standard (unnormalized) Legendre polynomial; the normalized basis $\bar P_k(x)=\sqrt{k+\tfrac12}\,P_k(x)$ used in~\cite{osipovEvaluationProlateSpheroidal2014} leads to an equivalent eigenproblem with rescaled coefficients.
-Substitution into the differential equation

-leads to a three-term recurrence for the coefficients $\{a_{2k}\}$.
+Substitution into the differential equation \eqref{eq:ode} leads to a three-term recurrence for the coefficients $\{a_{2k}\}$.
 After truncation at order $K$, a finite-dimensional symmetric tridiagonal eigenproblem is obtained.
 Its smallest eigenvalue corresponds to $\chi_0$ and the associated eigenvector provides the coefficients $a_{2k}$ \cite[Theorem~10]{osipovEvaluationProlateSpheroidal2014}.